smaclell/smaclell.github.io/_drafts/exterminators-2-focus-and-quality.md

 for value includes helpings others, sharing knowledge, or merging new code ready to be shipped.
 The bigger the positive impact and lower the risk for our clients the better I am delivering value.
-Understanding the value being created and concentrating on activities that maximize it will lead to better outcomes.
+Understanding the value being created and concentrating on activities to maximize that value will lead to better outcomes.

 Doing fewer tasks at a time means I can pour all of my attention into a small area to completely finish whatever needs to be done.
 Getting more work done